Compatibility guide

 Which sports watches work with Intervals.icu

-Garmin, Amazfit, Polar, COROS, Suunto, Apple Watch — which connect natively, which need Strava, and what data actually syncs.
+Garmin, Amazfit, Polar, COROS, Suunto, Apple Watch — which connect directly, which need a bridge app, and what data actually syncs.
 A practical compatibility reference.

 Connect your watch